triton-inference-server/model_navigator/examples/05_optimize_and_serve_model_on_pytriton/README.md

 limitations under the License.
 -->

-# Triton Inference Server Torch linear model deployment
+# PyTriton Torch linear model deployment

 This example show how to optimize simple linear model and deploy it to PyTriton.